cardboard-iguana/cardboard-iguana.com/log/2022-02-24-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Birthday Attacks: Exploiting hash collisions to crack passwords.

-Note that this doesn’t really work when trying to crack a single password, as the probability of any particular hash collision is low.
+Note that this doesn't really work when trying to crack a single password, as the probability of any particular hash collision is low.
 But when the password set it large, the probability that such a collision occurs for *some* password can grow much larger.

 * [Birthday problem (Wikipedia)](https://en.wikipedia.org/wiki/Birthday_problem)

 ### Downgrade Attacks

 A species of man-in-the-middle attack.
-Keep yo’ shit up-to-date!
+Keep yo' shit up-to-date!

 ## ITPro.TV: CompTIA Security+ (SY0-601)

-### Password Attacks — Types
+### Password Attacks - Types

 Password attacks are a type of automated attack against authentication systems.